-Indicative content based on Annex X B of Directive 94/9/EC see next page.
+Indicative content based on Annex X of Directive 2014/34/EU.

-This example covers only conformity with the ATEX Directive 94/9/EC for a pump or pump unit, other directives will generally apply and will usually be defined on the same Declaration of Conformity.
+The following example covers only conformity with the ATEX Directive 2014/34/EU for a pump or pump unit, other directives will generally apply will be defined on the same Declaration of Conformity.